 Improving pallet safety at home

-While pallet safety at home could be best improved by restricting access to pallets, the authors recognize that this approach would be effectively impossible, given the widespread availability of used pallets that are of little or no value to businesses.
-As such, they recommend a focus on public education, perhaps using social media to warn people about pallet related hazards associated with craft and firewood activities.
+While pallet safety at home could be best improved by restricting access to pallets, the authors recognize that this approach would be effectively impossible, given the widespread availability of free pallets that are of little or no value to businesses.
+As such, they recommend focusing on public education, perhaps using social media to warn people about pallet-related hazards associated with craft and firewood activities.
 Noting that injury frequency is greatest during the warmer weather months, they suggest targeting messaging during that time of year.

 The paper does not offer particular safety measures for home handling of pallets, but tried and tested safe handling practices used commercially should be seriously considered by residential users.
-The use of safety shoes, goggles, hearing protection, and gloves, as well as purpose-designed dismantling tools (handheld pry bars and saws, etc.), can help improve safety.
-An appropriate height workbench or table reduces the need to bend and reach.
-Another priority – ensure that workstation housekeeping is in order to eliminate the risk of nail puncture wounds as well as slip and trip hazards.
+The use of safety shoes, goggles, hearing protection, and gloves are recommended.
+Also, consider appropriate equipment, such as using a range of Milwaukee tools, as well as handheld pry bars and saws, etc. An appropriate height workbench or table is another helpful idea.
+It reduces the need to bend and reach.
+And remember, good housekeeping is in order to eliminate the risk of nail puncture wounds as well as slip and trip hazards.

 Whether keeping your customers safe or ensuring that your new wine rack project does not involve an unintended visit to the emergency department, take heed.
 The results of this study should serve as motivation to ensure retail safety and to more effectively communicate safe handling techniques for home use.